The Complete Guide to Choosing the Right Type of Shower

 Riser kit shower head

-Shower riser kits are fixed height showers that cannot be adjusted to your preference.
-They connect directly to the taps or shower valve and don’t have a flexible hose on the main system.
+Shower riser kits are fixed-height showers that cannot be adjusted to your preference.
+They connect directly to the taps or shower valves and don't have a flexible hose on the main system.
 The water runs from the taps up the pipework and down out of the showerhead.
 If you have a small budget, these types of showerheads are great for you.

 Combination shower head

 Combination showerheads combine handheld showerheads and fixed showerheads.
 Enjoy the convenience and flexibility of a shower with the indulgence of dual heads.
 They allow you to wash your body with increased water flow, lowering the amount of time spent in the shower and giving you greater coverage.
 Since the system allows for a significant increase in water flow, you wash faster and the two shower heads provided can cover a greater body area.